 Never did it seemingly occur to Warren and Tichenor and most other white southern Baptists that God would want freedom extended to slaves.
 Whites were God’s chosen people, and blacks were destined to always be enslaved to God’s chosen ones.
 Resistance to God’s plan for humanity had led the North to start the war.
 Now at the very time that black slavery was receding around the globe in the name of God’s love for all people, God’s true will of racial subjugation on earth rested with the South.
 Freedom was the right of whites; slavery was the lot of blacks.
 For the great cause of upholding God’s will for the races, war – and the deaths of hundreds of thousands – was warranted.

 While vividly disagreeing with their southern counterparts over the nature of abolitionism, Baptists of the North echoed their opponents insistence upon slavery as the cause of the conflict, the one war-related issue of which Baptists of both regions remained in full agreement.

 We recognize human slavery now, as we have heretofore done, to be the cause of the war and its kindred evils, and we reiterate our convictions that there can be no peace and prosperity in the nation until it is destroyed.

 Following the war, many white southerners, including Baptists, publicly denied their earlier insistence that slavery was the cause of the war.
 Rather than slavery, “states rights” became the new cause of the war “between the slaveholding states and the non-slaveholding states.
 The South fought honorably and bravely on behalf of the superior white race, only to lose to the overwhelming military might of the North.

 This denial remains widespread today among many white southerners of the twenty-first century.
 Yet the record is clear.
-Slavery was the cause of the American Civil War.
+Slavery was the publicly acknowledged cause of the American Civil War, South and North.
 If slavery had not existed in Antebellum America, the American Civil War would never have occurred.